-The last years a lot of new “digitial terms” arised in the IT industry.
+The last years a lot of new “digital terms” rised in the IT industry.
 Internet of Things, Machine Learning and Cloud Computing are some of them.
-This technologies are not completely new.
+These technologies are not completely new.
 Machine to Machine Communication, Neuronal networks or applications which are hosted outside a company exists since decades.

-What seems to be changed in the recent years is that this technologies can be used without deep technical knowledge.
+What seems to be changed in the recent years is that these technologies can be used without deep technical knowledge.

 How easy is it really to bring your IoT device into the cloud?

 Can Machine Learing replace self-coded algorithms to monitor machine behaviour?

 To get an answer for this questions is the motivation for this blog where I describe how to build a simple running application containing the above mentioned technologies with things everybody has at home.
 So you should have everything at home to try this sample out by our self.

 A main focus is to get a running example with the minimum necessary effort, but also fulfil a practical use case.

 -> In short: To create the minimum viable product for monitoring a machine with the SAP Cloud Platform 😉

 I realised the sample application with the trial account of the Cloud platform.
 I activated two services – Predictive Services and Internet of Things and as common data storage the HANA MDC (<trial>) database.